hyochan12/temp-repo/my profile.md

 This is my profile

+Author - Hyochan  Ahn

-gachon university - sorftware major
+gachon university - the department of sorftware